arpansahu/common_readme/AWS Deployment/Jenkins.md

     ```

 You can add all the server blocks to the same nginx configuration file
-just make sure you place the server block for base domain at the last
+just make sure you place the server block for the base domain at the last

-* To copy .env from local server directory while buidling image
+* To copy .env from the local server directory while building image

 add Jenkins ALL=(ALL) NOPASSWD: ALL
 inside /etc/sudoers file